OmarAz01/devsync/Readme.md

 # devsync
 A website to connect and work with other developers
 ## WARNING !!!
-### Please dont use a real email or password on the site
+### Please dont use a real email or password on the demo site
-### To access the backend api you need to enable insecure content because it is http
+### To access the demo site's api you need to enable insecure content because it is http
 #### Step 1:
 <img width="406" alt="26uYb" src="https://github.com/OmarAz01/devsync/assets/118571302/7fed4ed8-4602-4a7e-9f90-cb66fcaba4a5">